Well, the artist tried to capture Kirk but...

 High Noon, anyone?

-For a long time I thought that the man “without a star” meant a lawman who had no badge.
+I remember this Western from when I was a boy (Bronze Age).
+I recall I thought that the man “without a star” meant a lawman who had no badge.
 It turns out to be a reference to the fact that Kirk has no guiding star to follow, he’s just driftin’.
 That figures.
 Remember, in Westerns cowboys can’t “travel” from Texas to Wyoming.
 They have to “drift” there.

 The film was a success at the box office so they got something right.
 Kirk was pretty popular, of course.
 It was remade for TV as A Man Called Gannon in 1968 with Tony Francisoa and Judi West in the leads.
 I don’t mind the 1955 movie.
 It’s alright.
 But for me, that’s about where it stops and Kirk Douglas dealt with similar themes much better in Lonely Are the Brave.